JoryHogeveen/view-admin-as/readme.txt

 = 1.6.2 =

 *	Feature: A new view!
 You can now see your site as an unregistered visitor (no need to switch browsers) [#14](https://github.com/JoryHogeveen/view-admin-as/issues/14)
-*	Enhancement: Reduced queries needed for getting the available users to **1**!
-Performance improvement to the native WP function `get_users()` (with fallback if needed) [#24](https://github.com/JoryHogeveen/view-admin-as/issues/24)
+*	Enhancement: Reduced queries for getting the available users to **1**! *Performance improvement to the native WP function `get_users()` (with fallback if needed)* [#24](https://github.com/JoryHogeveen/view-admin-as/issues/24)
 *	Enhancement: Add all existing roles that have defaults to the clear list even if they have been removed from WP [#22](https://github.com/JoryHogeveen/view-admin-as/issues/22)
 *	Enhancement: Enable the current view as a capability filter
 *	Enhancement: Highlight the view capabilities in the capability menu
-*	Enhancement: Pass view data as JSON (enhances compatibility with WP capabilities)
+*	Enhancement: Pass view data as JSON *(enhances compatibility with weird capability identifiers since WP doesn't escape these so it could contain special characters)*
-*	Fix: Hide our toolbar on customizer pages.
-Switching in customizer not possible (yet)
+*	Fix: Hide our toolbar in the customizer preview.
+Switching in the WP Customizer not possible (yet)
-*	Fix: Improve caps view handling
+*	Fix: Improve capability view handling
 *	Other minor improvements

 Detailed info: [PR on GitHub](https://github.com/JoryHogeveen/view-admin-as/pull/23)